-- Wainui Reserve Track; a great little walk to do with the kids.
+Wainui Reserve Track; a great little walk to do with the kids.
 Park in the Wainui Bush Park Reserve carpark on Wainui Road.
 You can walk to the beach from here.
 It’s also a great place to picnic.
 Or you can picnic at the top on the grass overlooking the ocean.

-- Kokomea Picnic Tree Track; we have created a little bush walk on our property down towards the cliff/ocean, to a huge old Puriri tree where you can have a picnic.
+> - Kokomea Picnic Tree Track; we have created a little bush walk on our property down towards the cliff/ocean, to a huge old Puriri tree where you can have a picnic.
 You’ll walk through the field in front of the treehouse, then through native bush and down to the stream, past a waterfall and then to the Picnic tree.
 The walk will take you 10-15 mins to get there and it’s a moderate to difficult level with downhill/uphill sections.
 It’s absolutely beautiful so we definitely recommend giving it a go.
-If you want to do this then please bring some gumboots or suitable walking shoes.
+If you want to do this then please bring some suitable walking shoes.